University of the Rockies Catalog - General Academic Policies and Information

 DIVERSITY – Supports diversity and multi-cultural issues and recognizes their impact.

-The Master of Arts in Counseling program, the Doctor of Psychology, Clinical Specialization program and all programs offered in Colorado Springs operate in a “non-standard term” format.
+The Master of Arts in Counseling (all specializations), the Master of Arts in Psychology, Career Management & Counseling, Master of Arts in Psychology, General Psychology, and Master of Arts in Psychology, Sport & Performance Psychology, and the Doctor of Psychology, Clinical Specialization operate in a “non-standard term” format.
 In the non-standard term format, students typically take 2 classes at a time.
 Each term is nine weeks in length.

 Please refer to Course Delivery in the Academic Policies: Non-Standard Term Format or Academic Policies: Non-Term Format sections of this Catalog for additional information related to program and course delivery.